US-CBP/GTAS/gtas-data/processed/readme.txt

-this contains the processed files for GTAS
+this contains the input files for GTAS